MechanicalRock/mechanicalrock.github.io/_posts/2020-09-10-centralised-log-management.markdown

 By now, most large organisations will also have realised that maintaining these capabilities is a significant challenge - from rightsizing elasticsearch to ensuring high availability and striking the balance between log retention and hot storage cost.

-So today, I wanted to investigate, what would it look like to create a basic cloud hosted centralised log management system, for an organisation generating log data on premise?
+So today, I wanted to investigate, what would it look like to create a basic cloud hosted centralised log management system, for an organisation generating log data on-premise?
 In our examples we will consider log sources such as

 * Active Directory domain controllers
 * Linux syslog files